 Gamblin’ Man, credited to original performer Woody Guthrie and Donegan, starts off much gentler than Donegan’s previous incendiary number 1, Cumberland Gap.
 A tale of a no-good gambler stealing the heart of a mother’s girl, at first Donegan’s trademark bleat is laid over a casual strum.
 However, just before you start to wonder when Donegan lost his fire, the song picks up, and like Cumberland Gap, it gets faster and faster, Donegan stumbling over the words as he tries to keep up with another blistering performance.
 The song ends with Donegan’s drummer smashing down repeatedly on the drums.
 No number 1 had ever ended like this before.

 By comparison, the traditional number Puttin’ On the Style is rather sedate.
 It’s not without it’s charm, however.
 It’s a cheeky strum-along, offering a wry look at how youths show off to impress – perhaps Donegan’s attempt to charm the older generation, who might have been scared off by the skiffle movement?
 It is perhaps a sign of things to come for Donegan, whose next number 1, several years later, appalled skiffle aficionados.
+And me.

 A genre like skiffle was, like punk, never supposed to last long before it burnt out, but it had left its mark.
 The genre would not make it to number 1 again.
 Meanwhile, one of music’s biggest superstars had been troubling the upper reaches of the UK top 30 for quite some time, and the top spot was about to finally be his.